 ARE THERE ANY REFIRES?
-Refer Section 5.1, 5.2.
+Refer Section 5.1, 5.2

-ABOVE COMMANDS (LOAD to REFIRES): To be repeated until section is completed (e.g. Timed Fire, 2 strings)
+ABOVE (LOAD TO REFIRES) TO BE REPEATED UNTIL SECTION IS COMPLETED (eg Timed Fire, 2 strings)

-UNLOAD AND SHOW CLEAR: Pistols to be unloaded; Ammunition covered; Range Officer will check each pistol on the line, and then call:

-RANGE CLEAR: All pistols clear, no handling of pistols
+UNLOAD AND SHOW CLEAR: Pistols to be unloaded, Ammunition covered, Range Officer will check each pistol on the Line, and then call: RANGE CLEAR: All pistols clear, no handling of pistols a.
+MALFUNCTIONS / MISFIRES -

-RANGE CLOSED, GO FORWARD, SCORE TARGETS AND PATCH (or CHANGE) Shooters and scorers move forward, score, patch or change targets.
+RANGE CLOSED, GO FORWARD, SCORE TARGETS AND PATCH (or CHANGE) Shooters and Scorers move forward, score, patch or change targets.